washreve/hyp3-metadata-templates/GAMMA/RTC/README_RTC_GAMMA.txt

 -------------
 ## 9. Log file

-A log file is generated during processing, which includes all of the parameters used for each part of the RTC process.
+A textfile is generated during processing, which includes the parameters used and step-by-step processing history for the product.
 It has a .log extension.

 *************
 ### RTC Processing ###

 The basic steps in the radiometric terrain correction process are as follows:
-1. Data granule is ingested into gamma format - calibration is done during this step.
+1. Data granule is ingested into the format required by GAMMA software - calibration is done during this step.
 2. If required, data is multi-looked to the desired number of looks (default for 30-m products is 6 looks for GRD granules and 3 for SLC; 10-m products default to one look).
 This product used [LOOKS] look(s).
 3. A DEM is extracted from the ASF DEM heap covering the granule to be corrected.
 4. A mapping function is created, mapping from DEM space into SAR space.